Tuff Hedeman: Early life and career

-Hedeman was instrumental in starting the Professional Bull Riders, Inc. In 1995, he won the PBR World Championship despite an encounter with Bodacious that resulted in numerous broken bones in his face.
+Hedeman was instrumental in starting the Professional Bull Riders, Inc. In 1995, he won the PBR World Championship despite an encounter with Bodacious at the PBR World Finals that resulted in numerous broken bones in his face.
 From 1993 to 1995, Bodacious had been out of competition for long periods due to an injury.
 However, he returned as a more dangerous animal, having developed a new bucking move "involving him bringing his rear up with his head to the ground, luring a rider to shift his weight forward, and then thrusting his head up full force to smash the rider in the face".
 Hedeman was jerked down by Bodacious upon exiting the chutes, so he could thrust his head up and smash Hedeman's face, shattering every major facial bone.
 Hedeman managed to walk out of the arena, but required several hours of reconstructive surgery for his face.
-The wreck resulted in him permanently losing his senses of smell and taste.
+The incident resulted in him permanently losing his senses of smell and taste.
 He spent less than two months recuperating, and at the NFR later that year, he drew Bodacious again— this time, in Round 7.
 At his son's request, he decided to turn him out— getting off him when he left the chute— and received a standing ovation.

 Hedeman barely missed winning a second consecutive PBR world title in 1996, losing to Owen Washburn as he came in second.
 Hedeman then finished third in the world during the 1997 PBR season.
 His last ride was at the PBR Bud Light Cup event in Odessa, Texas, in 1998, when in the first round, he landed on his head after getting bucked off and herniated a disc in his previously injured neck, which required surgery.
 He was leading both the PBR and PRCA world standings in 1998 at the time of his injury.
 After some consideration, he officially retired in 1999.

 He is one of the estimated seven to ten riders to have ever ridden Bodacious for the qualified eight seconds, with the stand-out ride being a 95-point ride at the 1993 Bull Riders Only (BRO) World Finals in Long Beach, California.

 Post-career

 Hedeman served as president of the Professional Bull Riders (PBR) from 1992 to 2004 and was a commentator for televised PBR events from 1999 to 2004.

-In 2005, Hedeman joined the Professional Rodeo Cowboys Association (PRCA) Xtreme Bulls tour and briefly worked as a sideline reporter for televised events.
-That same year, he became president of Championship Bull Riding (CBR).
-He worked as chute boss through that year's Xtreme Bulls Tour Finale.
+In January 2005, Hedeman joined the Professional Rodeo Cowboys Association (PRCA) Xtreme Bulls tour and briefly worked as a sideline reporter for televised events.
+In May of the same year, he became president of Championship Bull Riding (CBR).
+He worked as chute boss through that year's Xtreme Bulls Tour Finale in September.
 By 2006, he was working full time at CBR.
 He served as president from 2005 through 2011 and was a commentator for televised CBR events from 2006 through 2008.
-He remained with said organization as ambassador and chute boss from 2011 to early 2018.
+He remained with said organization as ambassador and chute boss from 2011 to January 2018.

 Hedeman left CBR (which later folded in the summer of 2018) to start his own organization: the Tuff Hedeman Bull Riding Tour (THBRT).